-The two options are General Concentration and concentration in Cyber Operations.
+The two option for concentration areas are General Concentration and Cyber Operations.

-- Apply general and discipline-specific concepts and methodologies to identify, analyze and solve problems in the cyber technology discipline. - Demonstrate an individual desire and commitment to remain technically current with, and adaptive to, changing technologies through continuous learning and self-improvement. - 3.
+- 1. Apply general and discipline-specific concepts and methodologies to identify, analyze and solve problems in the cyber technology discipline. - 2.
+Demonstrate an individual desire and commitment to remain technically current with, and adaptive to, changing technologies through continuous learning and self-improvement. - 3.
 Demonstrate independent thinking, function effectively in team-oriented settings, and maintain a high level of performance in a professional/industrial environment. - 4.
 Communicate effectively in a professional/industrial environment. - 5.
-Perform ethically and professionally in business, industry and society. - Attain increasing levels of responsibility and leadership in the cyber technology field.
+Perform ethically and professionally in business, industry and society. - 6.
+Attain increasing levels of responsibility and leadership in the cyber technology field.